lextoumbourou/notes/notes/permanent/Topic Overview.md

 [@ahrensHowTakeSmart2017] *(pg.
 122-125)*

 An example of how Zettlekasten has [[Emergent Complexity]].
-In that, it's a very simple methodology that can lead to very rich and complex topics.
+In that, it's a simple methodology that can lead to rich and complex topics.